TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 ####### 2.3.5.2.4.1.1 Method Name

-Subscribe<T>
+AnimateTokenToPositionAsync

 ####### 2.3.5.2.4.1.2 Method Signature

-void Subscribe<T>(Action<T> handler) where T : IEvent
+Task AnimateTokenToPositionAsync(string playerId, int targetTileIndex)

+####### 2.3.5.2.4.1.3 Return Type

+Task

-####### 2.3.5.2.4.1.3 Contract Description
+####### 2.3.5.2.4.1.4 Contract Description

-Registers a handler to be called when an event of type T is published.
+Executes a visual animation of a player's token moving along the board path to a new tile, fulfilling REQ-1-017.
+The returned Task should complete when the animation finishes.

 ###### 2.3.5.2.4.2.0 Method Name

 ####### 2.3.5.2.4.2.1 Method Name

-Publish<T>
+UpdatePropertyVisuals

 ####### 2.3.5.2.4.2.2 Method Signature

-void Publish<T>(T event) where T : IEvent
+void UpdatePropertyVisuals(int tileIndex, int houseCount)

+####### 2.3.5.2.4.2.3 Return Type

+void

-####### 2.3.5.2.4.2.3 Contract Description
+####### 2.3.5.2.4.2.4 Contract Description

-Invokes all registered handlers for the given event of type T.
+Instantiates, removes, or updates the 3D models for houses and hotels on a specific property tile.

+##### 2.3.5.2.5.0.0 Implementation Guidance

+The implementing class, `GameBoardView.cs`, will be a MonoBehaviour.
+It will need a way to map tile indices to Transform positions in the 3D scene.
+It should use a tweening library (like DOTween) or coroutines for smooth animations.

 #### 2.3.5.3.0.0.0 Interface Name

 ##### 2.3.5.3.1.0.0 Interface Name

-IHUDView
+IPropertyManagementView

 ##### 2.3.5.3.2.0.0 File Path

-Assets/App/Presentation/Features/GameBoard/Views/IHUDView.cs
+Assets/App/Presentation/Features/PropertyManagement/Views/IPropertyManagementView.cs

 ##### 2.3.5.3.3.0.0 Purpose

-Defines the contract for the Heads-Up Display view.
-This allows the HUDPresenter to be tested independently of the Unity MonoBehaviour implementation.
+Defines the contract for the Property Management screen's View component.

 ##### 2.3.5.3.4.0.0 Method Contracts